Liberty vs. UMass NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- The 58.3 PPG average total in Minutemen games this season is 1.7 points fewer than this game's over/under.
+- The 58.5 total in this game is 0.2 points above the 58.3 average total in Minutemen games this season.

 Liberty Stats and Trends